doughertylia-beep/portfolio/README.md

 - Web-scrapped, cleaned, and normalized 180,000+ sermon transcripts from a public archive<br>
 - Applied NLP libraries for tokenization, lemmatization, and keyword extraction<br>
 - Developed data-driven visualizations in R and Python to communicate key findings effectively<br>
+- Summarized and synthesized key research papers and policy reports to map prior literature<br>

 ***Data Analyst Intern @ DEI Directive*** <br>
 - Entered, validated, and analyzed EEO-1, ESG, and CR data to support DEI-driven business decisions<br>